Trust is the ultimate binding agent and accelerant. Niklas Luhmann, one of the 20th century’s most influential social theorists, is often quoted:

 We now live in a machine-scale world where data is a valuable commodity, and new valuable data is created from old data without any further human interactions.
 How this data is managed, tracked, and assured must become seamless for individuals and organizations alike to ensure trust.
 This will lead to a new form of trust, one that is rooted in the data itself; data trust.
 Once this is established many of the symptoms caused by human-scale trust models will become irrelevant.

 However, to enable this evolution of trust in data certain changes must be embraced by all ecosystem stakeholders:

 - Scale – To scale, the language we speak to define, establish, and maintain trust must become programmatic and consistent.
 No longer can we rely on humans asking questions and checking in once a quarter.

 - Seamlessness – Seams between technology service silos that operate in common ecosystem must become invisible for the individuals and organizations those ecosystems exist to support.

 - Collaboration – It is what will ultimately enable scale, enable consistency, and enable the most efficient user experiences.
 Collaboration in the earliest stages among ecosystem stakeholders, even when some form of competing interests exists, must become the norm, not the exception.

-To learn more about how Ionic Security is putting these concepts to work please see our Data Trust Ecosystem overview.
+To learn more about how Ionic Security is putting these concepts to work please see our strategic partnerships overview.